Zoning Updates

 When will the 4th revision of the zoning code be available for viewing and where will we find it?

-lenoreherskovitz asked about 1 month ago
+lenoreherskovitz asked 3 months ago

 Lenore -- The updates on the zoning amendments are expected to take a few more weeks, but they will be posted as soon as they are available.